Warrant card: Warrant card holders

-Most police forces are also supplied with a warrant card holder ⎯ a black, leather ID wallet with a leather flap, used to display the badge from a shirt pocket or belt.
-Usually, the leather flap of the holder is accompanied with "POLICE" in silver leaf and an enamel badge of the force arms.
+Most police forces are also supplied with a warrant card holder – a black, leather ID wallet with a leather flap, used to display the badge from a shirt pocket or belt.
+Usually, the leather flap of the holder is accompanied by the word "POLICE" in silver leaf and an enamel badge of the force arms.
 Many police forces are also choosing to include a metal braille bar to their warrant card holders, which most commonly reads "POLICE".
-Officers with special roles (such as Detective) may have their braille bar replaced with a standard metal bar with their rank title inscribed.
-The Metropolitan Police Service along with other forces offer serving officers a special tri-fold edition wallet with their respective arms and braille bar, with two ID slots.
-This was intended so officers can both include their warrant card, while also holding their force-issued Oyster card.
+Officers with special roles (such as a detective) may have their braille bar replaced with a standard metal bar with their rank title inscribed.
+The Metropolitan Police Service, along with other forces, offer serving officers a special tri-fold edition wallet with their respective arms and braille bar, with two ID slots.
+This is designed to also hold a force-issued Oyster card.

-It is important to note that neither badge nor wallet itself denotes authority of police powers; as it is merely a holder for the warrant card.
-Similarly, most police forces have identification cards usually held within lanyards, which are required to be worn when inside a police station.
-Some roles within the police are not given a warrant card holder, as they are not issued a warrant card, such as a police community support officer, who are instead issued with PCSO designation cards, which - similarly - certifies that the PCSO is authorised to carry out the duties of their office.
+Neither badge nor wallet denotes authority of police powers; they are adjuncts to the warrant card.
+Most police forces have identification cards usually held within lanyards, which are required to be worn inside police stations.
+Some roles do not have a warrant card, or a holder, such as a police community support officer, who are instead issued with PCSO designation cards, which – similarly – certifies that the PCSO is authorised to carry out the duties of their office.
 Other enforcement agencies also sometimes carry warrant card holders, such as: